 Jumonville is non-profit corporation affiliated with the Western PA Conference of the United Methodist Church.
 Jumonville is operated by its own Board of Directors and is also accountable to the Western PA Conference of the United Methodist Church through the Camping and Retreat Ministry Team (CRM).
 Jumonville has a number of full time year round staff and additional part time and seasonal staff.
 Larry Beatty is Jumonville’s President and has served in that capacity for almost 30 years.
 Coming with a background of ten years in teaching, and a masters degree in Outdoor Teacher Education, Larry served as Northeast Region Director on the Board of Directors for Christian Camp and Conference Center Association’s USA Division for 6 years and also served as Chairperson for the CCCA Board of Directors.
 2013 will be Jumonville’s 72nd year of operating a Christian summer camp program.
 In 1988, Jumonville was certified by American Camping Association as an Approved Site in their national certification program.
 In the fall of 1994, Jumonville became the first Accredited Conference and Retreat Program in Pennsylvania by American Camping Association’s newest accreditation standard.
 Jumonville was one of about a dozen sites in the entire country with this certification.
 This program has since been discontinued.
 Jumonville is also a member of Christian Camp & Conference Association since 1975 and has been actively involved in their conference and training events.

 Many children and adults with special needs can be accommodated in the Jumonville summer camping program.
 Some weeks are specifically geared for campers with mental or physical limitations, and others with such conditions as ADHD can join in with others their age.
-However, each situation must be evaluated individually and must be discussed with the Director of Camping at (800) 886.3382 or (724)776.2300, ext.
-231, or email at firstname.lastname@example.org.
+However, each situation must be evaluated individually and must be discussed with the office staff at Jumonville at (800) 463-7688 or (724)439-4912, or email at firstname.lastname@example.org.
 Special dietary requests are normally not a problem, and we are happy to accomodate those needs as long as we have advance notice.
 Special dietary needsshould be reported on the health cards, but it is best to contact our office a minimum of a week before your child is coming to camp.
-You may call Jumonville (724) 439-4912 or complete this formto let us know your special dietary needs.
+You may complete this form to let us know your special dietary needs.
 If particular dietary needs are more unusual, a greater period of time may be necessary for our staff to accomodate your request.
 We have also set up a large 49″ monitor in the dining hall that will indicate any dietary issues with the 8 major special dietary issues.

 Camp events are open to just about all ages.
 Family camps have had campers as young as several weeks old as we have had adult campers in their 90’s.
 Most summer campers, however, are school age.
 The camp schedule lists the age levels for each of the more than 40 summer camp events from which to choose.
 If a camp is listed as ages 9-11, that means that it is open to anyone who will be between the ages of 9-11 during their week of camp.